Causal inference in degenerate systems: An impossibility result: When is it possible to reasonably quantify a causal influence?

-The inequality part of Lemma \ref{lemma:3} is a special case of the data processing inequality in information theory \citep{DPI}.
-Intuitively, it states that transmitting data through a noisy channel cannot increase information, namely: garbage in, garbage out.
-In Lemma \ref{lemma:3}, we further derive the necessary and sufficient condition under which the equality holds.
-This condition is critical for the proof of Lemma \ref{lemma: nl2}, which characterizes how to perturb a distribution with multiple Markov boundaries to one in which the outcome variable has a unique Markov boundary.
+The inequality part of Lemma \ref{lemma:3} is a special case of the data processing inequality in information theory (Cover \& Thomas, 2012).
+Intuitively, it states that transmitting data through a noisy channel cannot increase information, namely: garbage in, garbage out. {The original data processing inequality (Cover \& Thomas, 2012) states that the equality in \eqref{eqn:inequality} holds if and only if}

+Condition \eqref{eqn:equality2} relies on the concrete form of noise, and thus difficult to check.
+In Lemma \ref{lemma:3}, {we strengthen the result by showing that \eqref{eqn:equality2} is equivalent to \eqref{eqn:equality}.
+This improvement is critical for the proof of }Lemma \ref{lemma: nl2}, {in which we describe how to perturb a distribution with multiple Markov boundaries for the response variable, so that in the new distribution the response variable has a unique Markov boundary}.